ryancox/motionless/README.md

 motionless is a Python library that takes the pain out of generating [Google Static Map](http://code.google.com/apis/maps/documentation/staticmaps/) URLs.
 Three map types are supported.
 Each is illustrated below.
 For fully worked code see the examples directory for code that parses and visualizes both GeoRSS feeds and GPX files.

-motionless is tested with Python versions 2.7 and 3.7 to 3.10.
+motionless is tested with Python versions 3.9 to 3.11.

 Code is licensed under Apache 2.0